netgen/local-development-setup/mysql/README.md

 Follow the instructions to configure `root` as password for the `root` user and disallow the remote login.
 That will be sufficient for local development needs.

-**Step 4**: Test that server is up and running by logging into it from the command line:
+**Step 4**: Test that server is up and running

+Log into the server by executing the following on the command line:

 ```console
 mysql -uroot -p
 ```

-If everything is set up correctly, you should arrive at the MySQL command
+Enter the password when asked.
+If you set up everything correctly, you should arrive at the MySQL command-line client:
-prompt:

 ```text
 Welcome to the MySQL monitor.
 Commands end with ; or \g.